mako314/EquipMe/README.md

 ### Concluding Thoughts
 The front-end development of EquipMe was a journey of discovery and innovation.
 From diving deeper into React and its ecosystem to creating a user-friendly and interactive e-commerce experience, each aspect of the project added to my skillset.
 I learned not only the technicalities of front-end development but also the art of creating an engaging and intuitive user experience.
 This project was a testament to the importance of continual learning and adaptation in the ever-evolving field of web development.

-The process of developing EquipMe was not just about mastering technical skills; it was also a journey in problem-solving, creativity, and perseverance.
+The process of developing EquipMe was not just about continuing to enhance my technical skills; it was also a journey in problem-solving, creativity, and perseverance.
 Each challenge, whether it was managing complex database relationships or integrating third-party APIs like Stripe, contributed to a deeper understanding of back-end development and its nuances.
 This project has been a testament to the power of learning through doing, and it has significantly enhanced my skills as a developer.